Network Marketing Leads – Buy ’em or Build ’em?

 You want to be sure to use an autoresponder service like TrafficWave.net that lets you add a capture form to your blog.
 This capture form really is the key to building your own highly targeted list of responsive network marketing leads.
 We’ll get to that in a bit.

-Set up a series of followup letters for your autoresponder to send out when someone fills out the form.
+Set up a series of followup letters for your autoresponder to send out to any network marketing leads who fill out the form.
 These letters will be sent out to anyone that asks for more information and can be set up to go out every day, every week, or whatever schedule you prefer.

 The goal of your follow up letters should be to build rapport with your prospects, let them know about your products or service, share the opportunity, etc…